MagitzTheErgodic/EpiHippo/README.md

 # HappyHippo
-An epidemiologic bot, curious and lovely.
+An epidemiological bot, curious and lovely.